sardana-org/sardana/doc/source/sep/SEP2.md

 Data source is by default composed by Sardana, but could be returned by the controller with the ``GetAxisPar`` method.

-In a single count or in a step scan data is transferred via ``Value`` attribute readout and the data source is transferred via ``Datasource`` attribute readout at the end of the acquisition.
+In a single count, or in a step scan, the data is transferred via the ``Value`` attribute readout and the data source is transferred via the ``Datasource`` attribute readout at the end of the acquisition.

-In a continuous scan 1D experimental channel data is transferred via `Data` (to be renamed to `ValueBuffer`) attribute change events after prior serialization with JSON.
+In a continuous scan 1D experimental channel data is transferred via the `Data` (to be renamed to `ValueBuffer`) attribute change events after prior serialization with JSON.